Rifqio/simple-rag-implementation/assets/contracts/Contract with EverGuard Insurance for Rellm.md

 1. **Automatic Renewal**: This contract will automatically renew for successive one-year terms unless either party provides written notice of termination at least 60 days prior to the expiration date.

-2. **Price Adjustment**: In the event of a renewal, Jasa Raharja Putera reserves the right to adjust the monthly fee based on market conditions and the value of services offered, with a minimum notice of 30 days.
+2. **Price Adjustment**: In the event of a renewal, BPJS Kesehatan reserves the right to adjust the monthly fee based on market conditions and the value of services offered, with a minimum notice of 30 days.

 ## Features